monirhossain09544/pusher-backend/README.md

 });
 Usage
 Running the Server
-Start the server by executing:
+Start the server by running the following command in your terminal:

 bash
 Copy code
 node server.js
-The server will listen for incoming HTTP POST requests to trigger notifications.
+The server will then listen for incoming HTTP POST requests to trigger notifications.

 Triggering Notifications
-Send a POST request to the /notify endpoint with a JSON payload containing the message.
-This can be done using tools like Postman or via curl:
+To send a notification, make a POST request to the /notify endpoint with a JSON payload containing the message.
+This can be done using Postman or via curl:

 bash
 Copy code
 curl -X POST -H "Content-Type: application/json" -d "{\"message\":\"Your notification message\"}" http://<YOUR_SERVER_URL>:3000/notify
-Replace <YOUR_SERVER_URL> with the actual URL of your server.
+Be sure to replace <YOUR_SERVER_URL> with the actual URL where your server is hosted.

 Flutter App Integration
-On the Flutter app side, you must subscribe to the Pusher channel and event to listen for messages.
-For more information, refer to the Pusher Channels documentation and the pusher_websocket_flutter package documentation.
+In your Flutter application, set up subscription to the Pusher channel to listen for messages as shown in the example below:

-Example Flutter subscription:

 dart
 Copy code